-The working language of ESB (Customer Solutions) personnel will be english.
+The working language of 'ESB energy' personnel will be english.
 Where non-english speaking staffs are employed by the contractor, sufficient persons and processes shall be made available by the contractor.
-All Communications from ESB (Customer Solutions), either verbal, written or signage, are to be translated effectively into their native language so that they understand.
+All Communications from 'ESB energy', either verbal, written or signage, are to be translated effectively into their native language so that they understand.
 The contractor's representative person shall be a proficient in written and spoken english.
 It is vital that all information is properly understood and communicated on site.